Thailand Education Reform: Less English, More Thai

 Much has been written about Thailand’s struggle to learn the English language.
 Nearly every year there is hand-wringing over Thailand’s basement floor ranking in English acquisition among Southeast Asian countries.
 Thai Education Ministers from multiple ruling parties have long championed “education reform” as a top objective.
-Having taught at Thai universities for for two decades, we have had our own share of frustrations and hand-wringing.
+Having taught at Thai universities for two decades, we have had our own share of frustrations and hand-wringing.
 However, in recent years that has all changed.
 While we still view it important for Thais to learn the basics of the English language, we no longer see “fluency” a worthwhile objective for most Thai people (even if it were possible to achieve).

 English is undeniably the global lingua franca, and there are compelling reasons for Thailand to teach it to students at an early age.
 But technology is progressing at such a rapid pace that soon English fluency will be completely unnecessary for Thais to communicate with English speaking co-workers, tourists, retailers, etc.